benjdod/datastructures/skiplist.md

 ## Understanding Skip Lists

-Let's imagine we were to use a linked list to store data.
+Let's imagine we were to use a sorted linked list to store data.
 If we wanted to access an entry in that list, we would have to start at the beginning and jump from one node to the next until we found our item.
 This operation is pretty quick if your item is towards the front of the list, but if it's at the back, the whole thing gets pretty expensive pretty quick.
 As we know, the time complexity of traversing a linked list is O(n), which could be less than ideal for some uses.

-A skip list is eseentially an elaboration on the idea of a linked list which allows for quicker traversal.
+A skip list is essentially an elaboration on the idea of a linked list which allows for quicker traversal.
 It does this by decreasing the number of jumps we have to make to get there.
 Instead of having just one pointer for each data item in the list, it has multiple, which point to different spots along the list.

 For illustration, let's imagine we have a series of items in a linked list: